5 Tips for More Workout Motivation

 One thing is clear: you need a goal.

-Goals motivate you to keep at it and stay focused.
-Your goal can be a 5K race or even your first marathon.
+Goals motivate you to keep at it and stay focused, no matter whether you want to do one full push-up or run a marathon.
 Personal goals might also be to improve your general fitness or to look good for your next beach holiday.

 Let your head do the work